rajahaseebfayyaz/The-Hangman/README.md

 ## Acknowledgments
 - My mentor Malia, as always, helped me throught this project.
 She helped me push this project above and beyond.
-- My original code was inspired from this video.
-[Youtube Video](https://www.youtube.com/watch?v=-JACmC8kabo)
+- My original code was inspired from few youtube tutorials and also from emmalawlor project.
 - I learned how to use the class in python using this article.
 [Class atricle](https://www.scraggo.com/python-classes-guess-the-number/)
 - [Code Institute Template ](https://github.com/Code-Institute-Org/python-essentials-template)- The Template for the GUI for this project was provided by Code Institute.
 This allows for the Command line to be shown and used within the browser.
-- The colorama website helped to show me how to use it correctly [colorama](https://pypi.org/project/colorama/)
+- The fonts for game display taken from this website patorjk.com